Pepsi stock pops on strong snack sales

 Related: Cold comfort -- ConAgra buys Birds Eye maker for $10.9 billion

-Pepsi's beverage business isn't just facing a demand issue in the US, though.
-Operating profits took a sizable hit, falling 16%, because of an increase in commodity prices squeezing margins and increased transportation costs.
+Pepsi's beverage business isn't just facing a demand issue in the United States, though.
+Operating profit took a sizable hit, falling 16%, because of an increase in commodity prices squeezing margins and increased transportation costs.

 A shortage of qualified truckers in the US has been an issue for many food and beverage companies.